denten-books/plain-text/5-surface.md

 later reflect that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card."
-The card resembled a miniature page, making it a "unit of record of storage of a typed page."[@may_ibm_1981, 743] The Mag Card was short-lived as well because of its limited storage capacity and capricious feeding mechanism [@may_ibm_1981].
+The card resembled a miniature page, making it a "unit of record of storage for a typed page."[@may_ibm_1981, 743] The Mag Card was short-lived as well because of its limited storage capacity and capricious feeding mechanism [@may_ibm_1981].
 Though it offered a measure of topographic analogy between tape and paper, it remained inscrutable, like all magnetic media.

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
-"A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
+A "simple relationship [...] could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

 The structure of textual artifacts---from a simple leaflet to a novel in